OutcastPirate/TerminalScrabble/documentation.md

         "H8" and then at "I8" "J8"...
         - while placing only one tile the format of the input doesn't matter

+    Illegal moves:
+    - placing tiles on tiles already occupied
+    - placing tiles out of bounds of the board
+    - placing first tile outside of the middle field

 ### Swapping tiles